 - 1. To study about special features, advantages and applications of CAD in detail. - 2.
 To study and practice basic draw commands, modifying commands exist in the CAD. - 3.
-To construct a diagonal scale. - To draw orthographic projection of given pictorial views.
+To construct a diagonal scale. - 4.
+To draw orthographic projection of given pictorial views. - 5.
 To construct the isometric views of given geometries.

-Course Code Hou Total
+Comme Code irs per W /eek Total

-Course Coue Course Name L Т Р Credits
+Course Code de Course Name L Т Р Credits

 EN3ES21 Programming-I 0 0 4 2

-- CLO01 Analyse Basics of Computers, programming environment and about different types of Programming languages. - CLO02 Application of various basic concepts required to create programs, use good problem solving approach. - CLO03 Use different control structures for conditional programming. - CLO04 Use of Arrays and string in different problems and also to apply different operations on arrays and strings - CLO05 Use the functions and procedures to solve different problems..
+- CLO01 Analyse Basics of Computers, programming environment and about different types of Programming languages. - CLO{02} Application of various basic concepts required to create programs, use good problem solving approach. - CLO03 Use different control structures for conditional programming. - CLO04 Use of Arrays and string in different problems and also to apply different operations on arrays and strings - CLO05 Use the functions and procedures to solve different problems.